Miniature Pinscher Health Issues

 Miniature Pinschers are predisposed to several health conditions including luxating patella, Legg-Calve-Perthes, progressive retinal atrophy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 8-12 lbs and lifespan of 12-16 yrs, the Miniature Pinscher requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 8-12 lbs and lifespan of 12-16 yrs, the Miniature Pinscher has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the Miniature Pinscher's distinctive character quite so effectively.

 Genetic Screening